tushar2704/VibeCode/docs/24-contributing/README.md

 # 🤝 Contributing Guidelines & Community Standards

-> *"Building an inclusive, collaborative community with Context Engineering principles"*
+> **VibeCode Project by [Tushar Aggarwal](https://www.linkedin.com/in/tusharaggarwalinseec/)** - *"Building an inclusive, collaborative community with Context Engineering principles"*
+>
+> 🔗 **Connect with the creator**: [LinkedIn](https://www.linkedin.com/in/tusharaggarwalinseec/) | Questions, suggestions, and collaboration welcome

 ## 🎯 Overview

-This section establishes **Contributing Guidelines & Community Standards** for the Vibe Coding guide project.
+This section establishes **Contributing Guidelines & Community Standards** for the VibeCode guide project.
 These guidelines ensure a welcoming, productive environment for all contributors while maintaining quality through Context Engineering methodology.

+**Project Creator**: [Tushar Aggarwal](https://www.linkedin.com/in/tusharaggarwalinseec/) - Connect for project vision, feedback, and collaboration opportunities.

 ---